mebn/DD2480/assignment2/README.md

 The server lists all commits in the format `commit-{date and time}-{commit sha}`.
 Clicking on any of the commits, will display the test and build outputs in `test.log` and `build.log`, respectively.

 ## Browsable documentation
-All documentation has been generated and placed in the doc folder.
-Alternatively, our server also has an endpoint to browse the documentation at http://37.27.20.70:8007/docs/
+The server has an endpoint to browse the documentation at http://37.27.20.70:8007/docs/.

 ## How to build, run and, test
 This assignment has been done using rust, and therefore requires the rust toolchain.
 It can be compiled with: